 An important consideration regarding the success of the FEA SRM is to have strong participation by the entire stakeholder community to ensure that the right Service Components are chosen and verified.
-The Federal CIO Council, in cooperation with the FEA-PMO, developed the following list of desired features to assist agencies in successfully defining Service Components, which we have taken the liberty of slightly altering for geospatial audiences.
+The Federal CIO Council, in cooperation with the FEA-PMO, developed the following list of desired features to assist agencies in successfully defining Service Components; these definitions have been slightly altered for geospatial audiences.